AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 #### What This Function Does:

-1. **Calls Smart Contract Methods** : It interacts with the allowance contract to get status of contract initialize.
+1. **Calls Smart Contract Methods** : It interacts with the allowance contract to get the initialization status of the allowance contract.

-### Initialize Allowance Contract (Parent)
+### Initialize Allowance Contract

-Write the function for Initialize the **Allowance Contract**.
+Write the function to initialize the **AllowanceContract**.

 - Scroll down to find the comment `// Step M - Initialize Allowance Contract`.